-Distant Reading is a one-term course in the Digital Humanities at Deerfield Academy.
+Distant Reading is a year-long course in the Digital Humanities at King’s Academy.
 The courses uses Wolfram Language to introduce students to new ways of engaging literature–all with the purpose of deepening skills in question formulation, problem decomposition, and argumentation.
 The course takes its name from the book by Franco Moretti.

 Go to: Syllabus